2600hz/kazoo/applications/stepswitch/doc/formatters.md

     {"regex":"^som(e_r)egex$"
      ,"prefix":"some_prefix"
      ,"suffix":"some_suffix"
+     ,"strip":boolean()
+     ,"match_invite_format":boolean()
+     ,"direction":direction()
     }

+### Properties

+* `direction`: Can be "inbound", "outbound", or unset.
+If unset, the formatter will be used on both inbound and outbound requests; otherwise the formatter will only be applied on the relevant request direction
+* `strip`: If set to true, the field will be stripped from the request.
+Typically used to strip headers from a request before sending to the carrier (for instance, if the carrier doesn't support the Diversion header).
+* `match_invite_format`: Applicable on fields with SIP URIs.
+Will format the username portion to match the invite format of the outbound request.
+* `regex`: Matches against the value, with optional capture group
+* `prefix`: Prepends value against the result of a successful regex match
+* `suffix`: Appends value against the result of a successful regex match

 So the regex will be run against the value of the header and if it matches, will take the capture group (or the whole value if no capture group is defined) and prepend the prefix and append the suffix (if applicable).